catay/OneVsOne/README.md

 ## Compilation & Installation

-Check out the [BZFlag Wiki article](https://wiki.bzflag.org/Plug-ins#For_versions_on_or_after_2.4.3) on how to build third-party plugins.
+Check out the [BZFlag Wiki article](https://wiki.bzflag.org/Plug-ins#For_versions_on_or_after_2.4.3) on how to build third-party plug-ins.

 Get the latest BZFlag source code from GitHub.